Understanding the post-interview follow-up stage could solidify a teaching job offer. Put your persistence plan in action, and don’t let up.

 Improve your chances of receiving a job offer or for improving your interviewing performance in future interviews.
 Proper post-interview follow-up will help you fine-tune your interviewing skills.

 The first thing to do after your interview is complete is to evaluate your performance.
 Analyze your interviewing performance after it is over to understand your interviewing strengths and identify areas for improvement.
-You should do this within a few hours of your interview while the experience is still fresh in your mind.
+It would be best to do this within a few hours of your interview while the experience is still fresh in your mind.

 Post-interview Follow-up Evaluation Checklist